Which Bronze Age Civilization Would Be Better to Live In: Egypt or Mesopotamia? – Writing Activity

 – Activity

-– Part A: Exploring the Kialo discussion & filling out graphic organizer (focus of 1-2 class periods)
+– Part A: Exploring the Kialo discussion and filling out graphic organizer (focus of 1-2 class periods)

 – Part B: Beginning the argumentative essay (5 minutes)